College of Engineering Cal Day events

-Materials scientists demonstrate the wonders of their world. learn about superballs, superconductors, liquid nitrogen ice cream, and more!
+Materials scientists demonstrate the wonders of their world.
+Learn about superballs, super conductors, super liquid nitrogen ice cream, and more!
 Stick around for our demonstrations.

 Since the industrial revolution, human activities have caused the atmospheric carbon dioxide concentration to rise, causing warming of the planet and changes in the weather.
 Learn how new materials are converting carbon dioxide into chemicals and fuels in processes which will provide a sustainable chemical and energy economy in the future.

-ANS students will be available to answer incoming students’ questions about life as an engineering student at Berkeley
+American Nuclear Society students will be able to answer incoming student questions about life as an engineering student at Berkeley.

-Come learn about Berkeley’s international dosimeter network Dosenet, a radiation sensor network that helps to illustrate naturally occurring background radiation.
-Dosenet is also a public educational outreach program that teams Berkeley students with local high school students to build understanding of scientific and technologic thinking while engaging and informing the community.
+Come learn about Berkeley international dosimeter network Dosenet, a radiation sensor network that helps to illustrate naturally occurring background radiation.
+Dosenet is a public educational outreach program that teams Berkeley students with local high school student to build understanding of scientific and technological thinking while engaging and informing the community.
 Dosenet representatives will be available to answer questions about the public educational outreach program.

 - Department of Nuclear Engineering- Etcheverry Hall Lab Tour | Saturday, April 22, 1–2 p.m. | meet at tables on the Etcheverry Breezeway